bobmonsour/bobmonsour.com/src/posts/losing-my-brother-to-cancer.md

 {% image imageDir + "brooklyn-circa-1960.jpg", "Circa 1960, Bill and I standing outside of our apartment building in Brooklyn.", "100vw" %}

-<p class="caption">Bill and I outside of our apartment building in Brooklyn, circa 1960</p>
+Bill and I outside of our apartment building in Brooklyn, circa 1960

 {% image imageDir + "bill-and-kims-wedding.jpg", "Bill & Kim's wedding, Atlantic City, NJ, November 17, 2017", "100vw" %}

-<p class="caption">Bill & Kim's wedding, Atlantic City, NJ, November 17, 2017</p>
+Bill & Kim's wedding, Atlantic City, NJ, November 17, 2017

 I've been consumed with thoughts of Bill and feeling anxious about writing this to mark the first anniversary of his passing.
 I don't know if you’ve experienced this, but whenever I've bought a new car (which isn't very often), right after buying it I start to see it everywhere.
 Something similar has been happening recently as this anniversary approached.
 I’ll share two examples.